10% of Canadians have clinical insomnia requiring treatment. The definition of chronic insomnia is:

 Observe patterns/biological signs via a device i.e. heart rate, muscle tension and adjust them.

 - Cognitive distortions, dysfunctional beliefs and myths about sleep

 Catostrophic thinking, over generalization.

-At the Centre for Sleep and Human Performance our clinical sleep educator (CSE) works collaboratively with the Medical Director and Centre physicians to support an interdisciplinary approach to the diagnosis, management and treatment of insomnia.
+At the Centre for Sleep and Human Performance our Behavioral Sleep Medicine Specialist works collaboratively with the Medical Director and Centre physicians to support an interdisciplinary approach to the diagnosis, management and treatment of insomnia.

-Our CBT-I program is highly individualized and patient centred.
+Our CBT-I program is patient focused and highly individualized.
 It guides patients to identify and replace thoughts and behaviors that contribute to sleep deprivation with effective strategies that optimize sleep, help re-gain confidence in sleeping, and to re-frame trouble sleeping in a constructive manner.
 The most relevant causes of insomnia are identified so patients can focus on changes that will most likely help their sleep problems.
-Our program consists of 2 to 6, 30-60 minute sessions with the CSE over 8-12 weeks and is covered through Alberta Health and Wellness, at no cost to the patient.
+Our program consists of 2 to 6, 30-60 minute sessions with the Behavioral Sleep Medicine Specialist over 2-4 weeks and is covered through Alberta Health and Wellness, at no cost to the patient.
 The timing of your appointments is adjusted based on your progress and the program is extended if necessary to ensure you attain the benefit, success and confidence you need in managing your sleep, so you can focus on living a full life and enjoy restful sleep.